brandon-pereira/portfolio/src/content/projects/wreno-website-redesign.md

 color: '#DFFE7F'
 ---

-In early 2023, Wreno made the decision that it needed to pivot into a new market.
-This was a hard decision, but we ultimately landed on building compliance software.
+In early 2023, Wreno made the strategic decision to pivot into a new market.
 Previously, we were building a solution to connect contractors with property managers.
-As part of the rebranding, we prioritized rebranding the company with a more modern interface.
-When Wreno started, they didn't have any engineers or designers.
-However, since then, they'd hired myself to build an engineering team, and another to build the design team.

 <!-- TODO: Add link to vendorease article when ready -->

-The task of re-branding the website may seem simple, but it is a project which was running in parallel to us also rebuilding our entire product from scratch (article coming soon!) so we had limited resources for the re-branding.
+The task of re-branding the website may seem simple, but it was a project running in parallel to us rebuilding our entire product from scratch (article coming soon!), so we had limited resources for the rebranding.
 We chose to outsource the rebranding and have our internal team focus on the product rebuild.

 I managed hiring a contractor to assist in this development while also building out tickets and a project scope in our ticketing software.
-As part of this, I also made it a priority to integrate this website into our existing frontend monorepo so that we had a single codebase for our frontend web engineers to maintain.
-This allowed us to leverage our existing component library (managed through Storybook and Chromatic) to re-use our existing buttons, inputs, etc. and simultaneously re-skin our product and website at the same time.
+As part of this, I also made it a priority to integrate this website into our existing frontend monorepo.
+This ensured we had a unified codebase for our frontend web engineers to manage, leveraging our existing component library (managed through Storybook and Chromatic) to re-use our existing buttons, inputs, etc., and simultaneously re-skin our product and website.

-We also chose to leverage [Builder.io](https://builder.io), which allowed our non-technical team to build new pages and manage the websites content without the need for our engineers to need to manage coding and deploying those changes.
+Additionally, we opted to utilize [Builder.io](https://builder.io).
+This enabled our non-technical team to create new pages and manage website content without relying on our engineers for coding and deployment.

-Lastly, we made it a top priority to improve our websites performance, SEO, and Accessibility.
-Now boasting a 100/100 in all categories in Lighthouse Labs!
+Finally, we prioritized enhancing the website's performance, SEO, and accessibility, achieving a perfect score of 100/100 in all categories according to Lighthouse Labs.